jgraph/www.diagrams.net-source/_posts/2020-01-27-diagrams-google-docs.md

 ### Embed a diagram in a Google doc

 1. Click _Add-ons > draw.io Diagrams for Docs > New Diagram_ to create a new diagram, which is saved to your Google Drive.
-You may need to [grant additional permissions to diagrams.net to use your Google Drive account](/doc/faq/addon-google-scope.html).
+You may need to [grant additional permissions to diagrams.net to use your Google Drive account](/doc/faq/gsuite-permissions.html).
 2. When you want to embed an existing diagram, including a new diagram you have created and saved to your Google Drive, click _Add-ons > draw.io Diagrams for Docs > Insert Diagrams_.
 Select multiple diagrams by holding down ``Shift`` when you click on each diagram file.
 3. Navigate to your diagram file, select it, then click _Select_.
 <br /><img src="/assets/img/blog/addon-google-select-diagram.png" width="400" alt="Select your diagram file from Google Drive to insert into your document">
-4. Select which page you want to display, if you diagram has multiple pages, then click _Insert_.
+4. Select which page you want to display, if your diagram has multiple pages, then click _Insert_.
 <br /><img src="/assets/img/blog/addon-google-select-page.png" width="400" alt="Select the diagram page you want to embed in your Google Document">

 <br /><img src="/assets/img/blog/addon-google-docs-examples.png" width="600" alt="It's easy to embed diagrams in Google Docs">